 Some freelance writers miss this part because they might not have given a thought about it.
 There are clients who keep on returning the work for revisions many times that the writer’s pay itself is no longer worth it.

-As much as possible, I make sure that the work is perfect that it needs no revisions at all.
+As much as possible, I make sure that the work needs no revisions at all.
 However, there are times that clients point out an issue or two for the writer to revise.
 Once is acceptable.
 But more than twice require additional charge.

 Here is how I stated it on my Statement of Work template: